 The San Juans are the largest and most rugged collection of mountain peaks in Colorado with thirteen of the peaks above 14,000 feet.
 The San Juan Skyway travels over four mountain passes and through two National Forests, Uncompahgre and San Juan, and provides a view of many different climate zones.
 During the trip, the temperature will vary up to fifteen degrees between valleys and mountaintops with an accompanying change in flora and fauna at different elevations.

-The trip can begin at any point along the route; ours will begin in Durango.
+The trip can begin at any point along the route; our's will begin in Durango.
 The town is home to many outdoor activities and the beginning of the Durango & Silverton Narrow Gauge Railroad.
-The San Juan Skyway begins in Durango on US Highway 550 North heading towards Durango Mountain Resort.
-There are spectacular views of Pigeon and Turret Mountains that rise to 13,000 feet, and three fourteeners; Windom, Eolus, and Sunlight.
-At Durango Mountain Resort the road begins its ascent up Coal Bank Pass that tops off at 10,660 feet.
-Here is where you can get on the Pass Creek Trail to the climb up Engineer Mountain, a difficult but rewarding climb.
+The San Juan Skyway begins in Durango on US Highway 550 North heading towards Purgatory Resort.
+There are spectacular views of Pigeon and Turret Mountains that rise to 13,000 feet, and three fourteeners: Windom, Eolus, and Sunlight.
+At Purgatory Resort, the road begins its ascent up Coal Bank Pass that tops off at 10,660 feet.
+Here is where you can get on the Pass Creek Trail to climb up Engineer Mountain, a difficult but rewarding climb.
 The road continues along mountainsides providing gorgeous views up to Molas Pass’s summit at 10,899 feet.
-The area has many lakes and hiking trails to be explored at the summit; one can even walk part of the 470+miles Colorado Trail that crosses over Molas Pass on its way to Denver.
-The air on Molas Pass has earned the distinction of being the cleanest air in the Nation.
+The area has many lakes and hiking trails to be explored at the summit; one can even walk part of the 470+ miles of the Colorado Trail that crosses over Molas Pass on its way to Denver.
+It is claimed by locals that the air on Molas Pass is some of the cleanest air in the nation.
 There is also a chance that you might see bighorn sheep, elk, mountain goats, black bears, and/or mule deer.

 Ouray is known for its large natural Hot Springs and picturesque views.
 Take a break from driving and enjoy a dip in the hot springs while enjoying the amazing views that surround the town.
-Having relaxed for a little bit in the springs, you continue your trip leaving the mountains behind and entering the ranching community of Ridgeway.
-In Ridgeway, the San Juan Skyway leaves 550 and turns onto Colorado State Road 62.
-This winds through fields, over Dallas Divide and passes Mount Sneffel.
-The road changes to Colorado Highway 145 and drops into the deep box canyon where Telluride is located; Telluride is known in the winter for its fabulous steep and deep skiing and in the summer for all the outdoors activities it has to offer.
-The town is also known as the “Festival Capital of Colorado” offering festivals for everything from film to beer and music.
+Having relaxed for a little bit in the springs, you'll continue your trip, leaving the mountains behind and entering the ranching community of Ridgway.
+In Ridgway, the San Juan Skyway leaves Hwy 550 and turns onto Colorado State Road 62.
+This winds through fields, over the Dallas Divide and passes Mount Sneffel.
+The road changes to Colorado Highway 145 and drops into the deep box canyon where Telluride is located; Telluride is known in the winter for its fabulous steep and deep skiing and in the summer for all the outdoor activities it has to offer.
+The town is also known as the “Festival Capital of Colorado,” offering festivals for everything from film to beer to music.
 Be careful of your wallet while strolling main street, Butch Cassidy robbed his first bank here on June 24, 1889.

 The final stretch of the San Juan Skyway goes back to Durango from Mesa Verde National Park through Mancos on US Highway 160.
 In Mancos, there is a mill that processes Aspen trees into matchsticks and many great lakes for boating and fishing.
 The drive again passes through mountains; this time they are the La Plata Mountains which is a sub-range of the San Juans.
-This area, between Mancos and Durango, is home to cattle and elk and llama farms.
+This area, between Mancos and Durango, is home to elk, as well as cattle and llama farms.